danielwidhiarto/ChristmasInvitationWebsite/README.md

 # Christmas Invitation Website

 Welcome to the Christmas Invitation Website, a festive and interactive platform for sharing the joy of the season.
-This HTML-based site features a countdown to the main event, details of pre-events, a video invitation and a convenient registration form.
+This HTML-based site features a countdown to the main event, details of pre-events, a video invitation, and a convenient registration form.

 ## Features